uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/blocked_ranges/blocked_rangeNd_cls.rst

 **Effects**: Partitions ``range`` into two subranges.
 The newly constructed ``blocked_rangeNd`` is approximately the half of the original ``range``, and ``range`` is updated to be the remainder.
-Each subrange has the same grain size as the original ``range``.
-Splitting is done in any dimension.
+Splitting is done in one dimension, while other dimensions and the grain sizes for each subrange remain the same as in the original ``range``.
-The choice of which axis to split is intended to cause, after repeated splitting, subranges of approximately square/cubic/hypercubic shape if all grain sizes are the same.
+The choice of which dimension to split is intended to cause, after repeated splitting, subranges of approximately square/cubic/hypercubic shape if all grain sizes are the same.

 .. code:: cpp